mukherjee-d/tag-recommendation-with-fasttext-in-python/05-testing.md

 # Testing
-With our model buuilt in the last step, we need to verify it against a test set and measure the values of precision@k and recall@k to get an idea of how well our model is performing.
+With our model built in the last step, we need to verify it against a test set and measure the values of precision@k and recall@k to get an idea of how well our model is performing.
 While there are many ways to perform validation of your model, this tutorial will focus on k-fold cross-validation.
 Another method that is definitely suggested to look into is bootstrapping.

 ## K-Fold Cross Validation
 With K-fold cross validation, you divide your dataset into k folds.
 Over k iterations, (k-1) folds of the data are used for training and the kth fold is used for testing.
 This ensures that all of our data is used (k-1) times for building the model and at least one time for validating the built model.
 Doing so makes us certain that our test set is representative of our true data.